 Hair Dye Guide

 Temporary hair colour is available from Gstores in mascara’s, gels or sprays.
 This type of hair colour is typically brighter and more vibrant than semi-permanent and permanent hair colour.
 Temporary colour is most often used to colour hair for special occasions and is often used in unusual shades for events, parties, costumes, and Halloween.
 The pigment molecules in temporary hair colour cannot penetrate the cuticle layer (first layer of the hair).
-Instead, the colour just coats the hair stands, and washes out with shampoo.
+Instead, the colour just coats the hair strands and washes out with shampoo.
 Although, if the hair has been lightened and is extremely light blonde and damaged, temporary colours can stain the hair - in particular, the darker colours, causing the temporary colour to not fully wash out on the first wash.

 Permanent hair colour